Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ### Example:
   - You want to place a **timeline with SLAM.**
-  - For each year in the timeline, if the user **clicks on the year** different content should fade into view.
+  - For each year in the timeline, if the user **clicks on the year,** different content should fade into view.
-  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation and animation event.)
+  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation and animation event.
+In image trigger or SLAM, this doesn't work because you can only place one POI.)

 The problem:
   - For a given **trigger image** you can only have **one POI.**